An exotic deformation of the hyperbolic space: Classification of non-elementary actions

 \end{lemma}

 \begin{proof} The map $I_{0}$ defined above is obviously an involution satisfying the conditions of the lemma.
 We want to prove that this is the only one, up to multiplication by a complex number of modulus $1$.
 If $I$ is another such involution, we can write $I=J\circ I_{0}$ where $J$ is complex-linear and commutes with the action of $\simil$.
-But any bounded complex linear operator which commutes with the action of $\R^{l}\triangleleft \simil$ is the multiplication by a function $h\in {\rm L}^{\infty}(\R^{l})$ (this can be seen as the commutative case of the commutation theorem of Murray and von Neumann).
+But any bounded complex linear operator which commutes with the action of $\R^{\ell}\triangleleft \simil$ is the multiplication by a function $h\in {\rm L}^{\infty}(\R^{\ell})$; indeed, the von Neumann algebra generated by the multipliers $e^{i\langle \cdot,v\rangle}$ where $v$ ranges over $\R^{\ell}$ is ${\rm L}^{\infty}(\R^{\ell})$, which is maximal abelian in the algebra of operators on ${\rm L}^{2}(\R^{\ell})$ (see e.g.~\cite[III.1]{Takesaki_I}).
 Hence: The fact that $I$ commutes with the action of $\simil$ implies that $h$ is constant almost everywhere and the condition $I^{2}=\Id$ implies that $\vert h\vert^{2}=1$ almost everywhere.
 This completes the proof of the lemma. \end{proof}

 Now, for each real number $\vartheta$, the fixed point set of $e^{i\vartheta}I_{0}$ is isomorphic (as an orthogonal representation of $\simil$) to the fixed point set of $I_{0}$, via the map $f\mapsto e^{i\frac{\vartheta}{2}}f$.
 This implies that any two orthogonal representations of $\simil$ having $\pi_{0}$ as complexification are isomorphic.
 The cocycle $c$ defined above take its values in the fixed point set of $I_{0}$ and the fact that ${\rm H}^{1}(\simil,\chi_{t}\otimes \pi_{0})$ has dimension $1$ implies that ${\rm H}^{1}(\simil,\chi_{t}\otimes \pi)$ has dimension $1$ also.
-This proves that, up to isomorphism, there is a unique representation \mbox{$\alpha_{t} \colon \simil \to {\rm Sim}(\mathscr{H})$} satisfying the condition of the beginning of the paragraph.
+This proves that, up to isomorphism, there is a unique representation \mbox{$\alpha_{t} \colon \simil \to {\rm Sim}(E)$} satisfying the condition of the beginning of the paragraph.

-This concludes the proof of Theorem~\ref{class}, up to the existence of the representations $\varrho_{t}$ that will be discussed in Section~\ref{princeseries}.
+As explained earlier, this concludes the proof of Theorem~\ref{class}, up to the existence of the representations $\varrho_{t}$ that will be discussed in Section~\ref{princeseries}.